UBC-DSCI/introduction-to-datascience-python/source/reading.md

 `"date":"2023-07-13"`, which indicates that we indeed successfully received data corresponding to July 13, 2023.

-So now the job is to do all of this programmatically in Python.
+So now our job is to do all of this programmatically in Python.
 We will load the `requests` package, and make the query using the `get` function, which takes a single URL argument;
 you will recognize the same query URL that we pasted into the browser earlier.
-We will then name the response object `nasa_data`, and obtain a JSON representation of the response using the `json` method.
+We will then obtain a JSON representation of the response using the `json` method.

 <!-- we have disabled the below code for reproducibility, with hidden setting